 Classical CAH in infant girls having large clitoris and infant boys having enlarged penis.

 Children who have classic CAH go through early puberty and grow faster than other children.
 Women who have this type of disorder have irregular periods.

-The symptoms of women and girls which have this type of disease included;
+The symptoms of women and girls who have this type of disease include

-There are following causes of congenital adrenal hyperplasia,
+There are the following causes of congenital adrenal hyperplasia

-1 Congenital adrenal hyperplasia caused by a deficiency of enzymes.
+- Congenital adrenal hyperplasia is caused by a deficiency of enzymes

-2 It is caused due to low levels of cortisol resulting in vomiting, diarrhea, and shock.
+- It is caused due to low levels of adrenal hormones resulting in vomiting, diarrhea, and shock.

-There are following tests included in congenital adrenal hyperplasia;
+There are the following tests included in congenital adrenal hyperplasia

 Prenatal testing; these testing can be done by;